The High Priestess Tarot Card Meaning

 A friend or partner represented by the High Priestess reversed may appear needy or unsure.
 Rather than looking to themselves for answers, you may find them leaning on you for guidance.
 This can begin to feel like a burden if you don’t nudge them to decide for themselves.
 At worst, you may need to set firm boundaries if this person is continually tapping you for advice and reassurance.
 A negative aspect of this card is that the person in question may not be giving you all of the details.
 They may gloss over their own actions and motives to appear the victims of a story.
 Sometimes this can manifest as a person who wants to vent about the conflict in their lives but does not understand the integral part they’re playing in it.

 Of course, this card reversed is a big red-flag to not ignore your intuition.
 This applies to both romantic partnerships and friends.
 It can suggest that you’ve already ignored your gut and are now in a sticky situation.
 Trust your instincts.

 Reversed Career and Work:

 For careers and workplaces, the High Priestess reversed can signal confusion, sabotage, and drained emotional reserves.
 The work atmosphere can be chaotic through the clashing of egos and hidden agendas.
 This is made worse by the High Priestess’s association with secrecy.
-Conflicts might be occurring out in the open, but often there’s a weird vibe.
+Conflicts might be occurring out in the open, but often there’s a weird undertone to everything.
 You can’t help but wonder what’s really going on.

 For those who work in counseling others, this card can appear when you’re burning out.
 If this is the case, take a break if possible.
 Connect with a peer or healer to work out emotional blockages.
-Case in point: most professional therapists have another therapist that they go to for counselling.
-Work related to the High Priestess can be very heavy.
+Case in point: most professional therapists have another therapist that they go to for counseling.
+Work-related to the High Priestess can be very heavy.
 You must find a way to decompress.
 Allow yourself to receive that same care from someone else.